-The mission of the SMU-IN-TAOS Program is to develop and enhance a strong academic program in Southwest Studies and relevant areas of the arts and sciences by providing distinctive and challenging courses to both the SMU and Taos communities.
+The mission of the SMU-IN-TAOS campus is to develop and enhance a strong academic courses in Southwest Studies and relevant areas of the arts and sciences by providing distinctive and challenging courses to both the SMU and Taos communities.
 While we remain focused on the undergraduate and graduate mission of Southern Methodist University, it is also our goal to provide a facility that can be used by professional, corporate, and non-profit groups and SMU Alumni for training and other educational retreats.
 Our beautiful campus, situated on the outskirts of Taos, New Mexico--in the heart of the Carson National Forest--is an ideal location for educational and recreational activities of all kinds and particularly lends itself to cultural and natural studies of Northern New Mexico.
 Beyond the bounds of campus, the area in and around Taos and Santa Fe provides ample space in which to explore and learn.

 Partners: SMU and Taos